Live with the art you love...

 - Whitechapel Gallery, in East London, runs a course titled 'Collecting Contemporary Art', which provides an overview of the visual arts from the 1960s to the present and gives participants the opportunity to meet leading collectors, artist and gallerists.

 - Sotheby's Institution of Art offers many courses, but of note are the short courses coinciding with international art fairs.
-Sotheby's are offering a hands-on learning experience about art buying at Frieze Art Fair, 12-14 October 2011.
+Sotheby's are offering a hands-on learning experience about art buying at Frieze Art Fair.

 - The Contemporary Art Society offer a range of memberships which give you access to a programme of social events for people interested in developing their knowledge of contemporary art.